An excerpt from Making a Home in Hampi in Front of a Tee-Pee:

 The island is filled with rice patties, rivers, lakes, hiking, restaurants, guesthouses, Internet cafes, little shops selling only essentials and tons of hippies…mostly Israeli.
 No one is in a rush, everyone gets along and the entire island has a great vibe.

-Continuing the story, I turn to another excerpt, this time from Hangin’ With the Hippie Community in Hampi
+To continue the story, I turn to another excerpt.
+This one is from Hangin’ With the Hippie Community in Hampi

 Music, jam sessions and drum circles are also an integral part of the hippie culture.
 Most restaurants have some sort of instruments laying around that are often picked up and played by random patrons.
 Some times this leads to a collection of people playing, sometimes not.
 Once in a while a place will plan and advertise a formal jam session, but for the most part they are spontaneous and break out at random times.